Nek5000/NekDoc/source/appendix.rst

    VISIT_INSTALL, string, VISIT in situ, Path to VISIT install path.
 See Visit_in_situ for details.
    VISIT_STOP, "true, false", false, "When running VISIT in situ, simulation stops after step 1 to connect VISIT."

+The ``PPLIST`` field can be used to activate several features at compilation time.
+A list of possible options is below:

+.. _tab:PPLIST

+.. csv-table:: PPLIST options
+   :header: Symbol, Description

+   NOMPIIO, deactivate MPI-IO support
+   BGQ, use Blue Gene Q optimized mxm
+   XSMM, use libxsmm for mxm
+   CVODE, compile with CVODE support for scalars VENDOR_BLAS, use VENDOR BLAS/LAPACK
+   EXTBAR, add underscore to exit call (for BGQ) NEKNEK, activate overlapping mesh solver (experimental) CMTNEK, activate discontinuous-Galerkin compressible-flow solver (experimental)

+In addition to these preprocessor items, the user can add compilation and linking flags.
+``FFLAGS`` allows the user to add Fortran compilation flags while ``CCFAGS`` allows the user to add C compilation flags.
+These will be compiler dependent and the user is encouraged to consult the manual of the compiler if specific options are needed/desired.
+A commonly used flag is ``-mcmodel`` which allows for arrays of size larger than 2GB.
+This option  tells the compiler to use a specific memory model to generate code and store data.
+It can affect code size and performance.
+If your program has global and static data with a total size smaller than 2GB, ``-mcmodel=small`` is sufficient.
+Global and static data larger than 2GB requires ``-mcmodel=medium`` or ``-mcmodel=large``.
+Another useful flag is related to implicit typesetting.
+..
+Nek5000 relies often on implicit typesetting as default in the example cases.
+..
+This means in practice that if the user defines a new variable in the user file and forgets to define its type explicitly then variable beginning with a character from I to N, its type is ``INTEGER``.
+..
+Otherwise, it is ``REAL``.
+..
+To avoid confusion the user not accustomed to implicit typesetting may use the warning flag ``-Wimplicit``.
+..
+This flag warns whenever a variable, array, or function is implicitly declared and has an effect similar to using the ``IMPLICIT NONE`` statement in every program unit.

 ----------------------------------
 Internal Input Parameters/Switches
 ----------------------------------